-We are committed to providing accessible, high-quality, culturally sensitive services.
-We affirm the wide diversity of our clientele, which includes students of color, international students, LGBT students, and students from all socio-economic backgrounds and with varying religious/spiritual beliefs.
-Anonymous client feedback attests to student satisfaction as well as to the variety of benefits our clients receive.
+We are committed to providing high-quality, culturally sensitive services.
+We affirm the wide diversity of our clientele, which includes students of color, international students, students of all genders (binary and nonbinary), LGBQ+ students, and students from all socio-economic backgrounds and with varying religious/spiritual beliefs.